vijaypratappandey/text_storage/README.md

 # contents_storage
-A flask baseed website which store the contents for individual users in MongoDB database
+A flask based website which store the contents for individual users in MongoDB database

 ## Tools
 * Flask Framework